DSC-SPIDAL/harp/Hands-on.md

 // set up input training data
 kmeansLocal.input.set(InputId.data, trainingdata_daal);
 ```

-As DAAL uses MKL and TBB at its implementation, specify the number of threads used by DAAL (by default a maximal available threads on processor)
+As DAAL uses MKL and TBB at its implementation, specify the number of threads used by DAAL (by default a maximum available threads on processor)

 ```java
 // specify the threads used in DAAL kernel